Giles Foreman is one of the leading acting coaches in the UK and throughout Europe, and is a specialist in the Methodological approach to acting.

 He produced La Femme et Le TGV and cast Jane Birkin in the title role.
 The film has been nominated for an Academy Award for Best Live Action Short film, Oscars 2017 (status at February 2017).

 In 2005 he founded Caravanserai Productions and Acting Studio alongside a group of advanced students, and is the current Director.
 In 2012 he created the Giles Foreman Centre for Acting in the heart of the UK film and TV industry in Soho, London.
-In 2015 this expanded to Paris with a studio in the 18th arrondissement – GFCA Paris, offering the same intensive range of advanced-level training; followed by GFCA Zurich and GFCA Luxembourg in 2016, and most recently GFCA New York.
-In 2014 he founded Micalzo Films – a production company with a slate of three films currently in development.
+In 2015 this expanded to Paris with a studio in the 18th arrondissement – GFCA Paris, offering the same intensive range of advanced-level training; followed by GFCA Zurich and GFCA Luxembourg in 2016.
+In 2014 he founded Micalzo Films – a production company with a slate of films currently in development.

 Giles Foreman Filmography: